EV Company News For The Month Of December 2016

 Last year, Bloomberg reported, "Geely auto seeks 90% sales from new-energy vehicles by 2020."
 The report also notes "China has a deadline requiring automakers to lower average fuel consumption across their models from 6.9 liters per 100 kilometers this year to no more than 5 liters/100 km by 2020."
 Geely is doing quite well in China, and Volvo is doing ok for it in Europe.
 China's new strategy is a bit less reward, and an increase in the penalties - less carrot, more stick.

 Kandi Technologies' stock price has been recovering lately, some say due to receiving some of the subsidies owed to it.
 The company says its EV unit received a second subsidy payment of RMB100 from the Hainan provincial government.
-However, China has said it plans to tax small cars 7.5% from 2017, which will affect Kandi.
-The tax was previously 5%.

 Daimler-Mercedes (OTCPK:DDAIF) (OTCPK:DDAIY)